By | Feb 13, 2025 | Categories: Hiring & Recruiting, Interviews |

 Gives the candidate the chance to convey what is satisfying about their career.

-17. Give me an example of a complex legal matter you were involved in and how you were able to navigate the issue and provided counsel to your client or the business.
+17. Describe a complex legal matter you were involved in and how you navigated the issue and counseled your client or the business.

 Are they collegial?
-Door closed or open?
+Is their door closed or open?
 Do they prefer teamwork or solo work?
-This helps assess how they will fit in with your team.
-But be careful not to dismiss someone’s answer if it doesn’t precisely match your workstyle; diversity comes in many forms.
+These questions help assess how they will fit in with your team.
+But be careful not to dismiss someone’s answer if it does not precisely match your workstyle; diversity comes in many forms.

 Connect with a legal recruiting advisor